slideloft/new-docs/issuing-assets/publishing-asset-info.md

 * `ORG_TWITTER` Your organization's official Twitter handle.
 * `ORG_DESCRIPTION` A description of your organization.
 This is fairly open-ended, and you can write as much as you want.
 It's a great place to distinguish yourself by describing what it is that you do.

-Issuers that list verified information including phone/address attestations and Keybase verifications are prioritized by Stellar clients.
+Issuers that list verified information including phone/address attestations and Keybase verifications are prioritized by Bantu clients.

 ### Point of Contact Documentation